iSatishYadav/iSatishYadav.github.io/_posts/2022-09-03-managing-technical-debt-with-ndepend.md

 > So you bought some time by writing "not so good code" to meet the deadline.

-Let this sink in for a memoment.
+Let this sink in for a moment.

 You know that the code that you had written needs to be refactored, but you don't have the bandwidth (not the internet one) to do so, so you live with this "bad code" - aka `technical debt`.

 Well, debts inherently aren't bad, you take debts all the time - Credit Cards, Car Loan, House Loan.
-But you need to pay the intereset, and as long you re-pay, it's well and good.
+But you need to pay the interest, and as long you re-pay, it's well and good.
 Same goes for the technical debt.
 It's a trade-off between Product Delivery and impeccable code.

 ## How do I know that I have a Technical Debt

 Some times ago, I did not have any single tool which can give a clear idea what kind of and how much technical debt I have.

-I was looking at different metrics e.g., Code Duplication, Cyclometric Complexity, Test Coverage, Dependency and Coupling, and more to get an idea.
+I was looking at different metrics e.g., Code Duplication, Cyclomatic Complexity, Test Coverage, Dependency and Coupling, and more to get an idea.

 Then I stumbled upon [`NDepend`](https://www.ndepend.com/?utm_source=blog.satishyadav.com&utm_medium=technical_debt_blog_post).